mateuszcalderon/django-python-project/README.md

 If you don't have Python installed on your system, download it from the official website:
 - [Python Official Website](https://www.python.org/)

-You can check if Python is installed and verify its version by running ` python --version ` on your Command Prompt.
+You can check if Python is installed correctly and verify its version by running ` python --version ` on your Command Prompt.

 ### 2. Create a Virtual Environment
 It's highly recommended to use a virtual environment to keep your project dependencies isolated and avoid conflicts with other Python projects.<br/>
 To create a virtual environment:
   1. Navigate to the directory where you want to set up your Django project.
 You can use your Command Prompt.
   2. Then, run the following command to create your virtual environment: ` python -m venv venv `
-  3. To activate the virtual environment, run the command: ` .\venv\Scripts\activate `
+  3. To activate the virtual environment, run the command: ` ...\venv\Scripts\activate `

 ### 3. Install Django
 With your virtual environment activated, install Django using pip: ` pip install django `